Animal testing on non-human primates: University of California, Riverside

-Covance
+Fortrea

-In Germany in 2004, journalist Friedrich Mülln took undercover footage of staff in Covance in Münster, Europe's largest primate-testing center.
+In Germany in 2004, journalist Friedrich Mülln took undercover footage of staff at Europe's largest primate-testing center in Münster, operated by Fortrea.
 Staff were filmed handling monkeys roughly, screaming at them, and making them dance to blaring music.
 The monkeys were shown isolated in small wire cages with little or no natural light, no environmental enrichment, and subjected to high noise levels from staff shouting and playing the radio.
 Primatologist Jane Goodall described their living conditions as "horrendous."

-A veterinary toxicologist employed as a study director at Covance in Vienna, Virginia, from 2002 to 2004, told city officials in Chandler, Arizona, that Covance was dissecting monkeys while the animals were still alive and able to feel pain.
-The employee approached the city with her concerns when she learned that Covance planned to build a new laboratory in Chandler.
+A veterinary toxicologist employed as a study director at a Fortrea facility in Vienna, Virginia, from 2002 to 2004, told city officials in Chandler, Arizona, that the company was dissecting monkeys while the animals were still alive and able to feel pain.
+The employee approached the city with her concerns when she learned that the company planned to build a new laboratory in Chandler.

 She alleged that three monkeys in the Vienna laboratory had pushed themselves up on their elbows and had gasped for breath after their eyes had been removed, and while their intestines were being removed during necropsies (autopsy).
 When she expressed concern at the next study directors' meeting, she says she was told that it was just a reflex.
 She told city officials that she believed such movements were not reflexes but suggested "botched euthanasia performed by inadequately trained personnel."
 She alleged that she was ridiculed and subjected to thinly veiled threats when she contacted her supervisors about the issue.